-Citizens' Accountability Report for 2021 not Published Online to the citizens to ensure accountability of public funds.
+A Citizens' Accountability Report (CAR) is a series of graphic and tabular illustrations of the contents of the Audited Financial Statements prepared by a government agency on behalf of the government to the citizens to ensure accountability of public funds.
 This report details the government's performance in carrying out the duties assigned to it and the utilization of funds in the coffers of the government.